 Any furnaces’ capability of evenly heating your home is determined by existing ductwork and ventilation limitations.
 You can retrofit your ducts, but this is something you should discuss with your HVAC contractor.

 Increasing the value of your home

 Installing a high-efficiency furnace will increase the value of your home.
 It is common for home inspectors to recommend changing the furnace before purchasing a house if the existing furnace is more than 20 years old.
-This recommendation, common in a real estate transactions’, will be represented in a home’s value and eliminates any buyer concerns when making their decision in moving forward with the transaction.
+This recommendation, common in real estate transactions, will be represented in a home’s value and can help you better market your home when it’s time to sell.

 In addition to the money saved in utility costs (gas and electricity), you will avoid costly repairs to your existing furnace.
 Like an older car, it’s not entirely possible to predict future repairs and costs.
-A single furnace repair can cost as much as $1500.
+Major furnace repairs can get pretty expensive, especially if they’re reoccurring.
 New furnaces come with a 5-10 year warranty, resulting in cost savings over the old unit needing costly repairs.

 Star Mechanical offers a full range of heating, cooling, plumbing, and gasfitting services for both residential and commercial customers.
 They are committed to providing fast, friendly, quality and professional plumbing and heating services.
 All their technicians have been through rigorous training, and are ready to solve your HVAC or plumbing problems.
 Whether you need a new furnace or hot water tank or are renovating your bathroom, they can help.